intel-iot-devkit/smart-video-workshop/hardware-heterogeneity/README.md

-This example shows to use hetero plugin to define preferences to run diffrerent network layers on different hardware types.
+This example shows how to use hetero plugin to define preferences to run different network layers on different hardware types.

 #### 1. Navigate to the tutorial sample directory